Our Board of Directors – Our Community Cares Camp

 Kyle Silliman-Smith, President

-Kyle lives in Richmond, with her two children, who are both OCCC campers, as well as her choosen family that includes Debbie, Vikas, Parker, Dan, and their many aminals.
+Kyle lives in Richmond, with her two children, who are both OCCC campers, as well as her choosen family that includes Debbie, Vikas, Sunthosh, Parker, Dan, and their many aminals.
 Her professional background is in social justice work through education, direct action and the arts.
-Her work experience in Northern California, NYC, and Vermont has involved bringing together artists, activists and community partners for successful public programs.
-She has helped organize and lead workshops, lectures, protests, classes, sit-ins, meetings and performances to nurture a culture of peace by standing up to injustices, using the power of nonviolence and collectivism.
-Kyle is a white woman who has gone to school, lived, and/or worked most of her life in predominately white communities, including towns in VT (Huntington, Richmond, Jericho, Hartford, White River Junction, South Burlington, Essex Junction, and Burlington).
+Her work experience in Northern California, NYC, and Vermont has involved bringing together many different community partners for a variety of impactful public programs.
+She has helped organize and lead workshops, lectures, protests, classes, sit-ins, meetings and performances to nurture a culture of peace by standing up to injustices.
+Kyle is a white woman who has gone to school, lived, and/or worked most of her life in predominately white communities.
 She strives to recognize and address how racism affects all aspect of her family, community, work, and daily life.
-Kyle joined the board in 2019.
+Kyle currently works at Bolton Valley Resort in the Food and Beverage Department, and the Burlington District Office of the Department of Children and Families as the Foster Parent Recruitment & Retention Specialist.
+She joined the board in 2019.

 Jessica Johnson, Vice President